 While PET scans may provide useful information to doctors, they can present some risks.
 The drug tracer that is typically used contains a small amount of radiation.
 The risk of negative effects may be relatively low; however, the radiation can cause an extreme allergic reaction in rare incidents.
 Also, radiation, even in a small amount, can be harmful to people who are pregnant or nursing.

-Using an MRI scan to study the blood-brain barrier
+Using an MRI to study the blood-brain barrier

 Advances in medicine have produced new types of MRI scans that reveal features of depression in the brain.
 One type of brain scan shows differences in the blood-brain barrier (BBB).
-This research has been furthered by Kenneth T. Wengler, Ph.D., a researcher at Columbia University who studies the links between major depressive disorder and the blood-brain barrier (BBB).
+This research was furthered by Kenneth T. Wengler, Ph.D., a researcher at Columbia University who studied the links between major depressive disorder and the blood-brain barrier (BBB).

 The BBB has a unique structure that allows the brain’s blood vessels to control the movement of molecules and cells between them and other bodily tissues.
 The function of the BBB is to shield the brain from harmful toxins and pathogens that may be running through the bloodstream.